 You can select All processes (see image above) to view the list of selected processes that meet at least one of the following criteria:

-Processes that are well known applications:
+Processes that are supported applications.

-Processes that have an open TCP listening port
+Processes with an open TCP listening port

 Processes for which one of the following conditions is met for at least 3 of the last 5 one-minute intervals: